orokusaki/labs/calm/nucalm/calm_workshop_nucalm_overview.rst

 - Approvals

 Approval policies are used to request permissions for any specified event in the system.
 Approvals are a blocking action and must be resolved before the activity can proceed.
 Approvals will be in system as well as sent via email.
-NuCalm will integrate with ServiceNow approval flows and could potentially call out to other means like configured SMS gateways etc.
+Calm will integrate with ServiceNow approval flows and could potentially call out to other means like configured SMS gateways etc.

 - Notifications

-Notifications in the NuCalm system are similar to approvals, but are non-blocking activities, using the same surfacing actions.
-These are used to notify admins and devops users of activities underway in the NuCalm system.
+Notifications in the Calm system are similar to approvals, but are non-blocking activities, using the same surfacing actions.
+These are used to notify admins and devops users of activities underway in the Calm system.

 **Licensing**

-Licensing for NuCalm:
+Licensing for Calm:

 - Separate SKU, works with both Prism Starter & Pro